Headstrong is a project led by Youthscape and supported by the Mind and Soul Foundation

 The Head Strong team

-Kate is a psychologist, Mum of 2 and director of the Mind & Soul Foundation as well as the project director of Headstrong.
+Kate is a psychologist, Mum of 2 and director of the Mind & Soul Foundation as well as content consultant for Headstrong.
 She's also a church leader in Hertfordshire, author and speaker, and when she's not doing all of that, one of those mad cycling fanatic people.
 She is not, repeat NOT 'that' Kate Middleton, nor is she married to Prince William, though she does enjoy reading about her good dress sense in the papers.

 Jeff is the genius behind the Headstrong site build!
 He's the technical director of an agency called Seraph who design websites, and he says he started working on websites 20 years ago when all the websites in the world could be listed in a book.
 This isn't true now, so it keeps him busy.
 Apparently, he also used to play in a band.
 We need to ask him more about that sometime ...